- Home/

 A laundry bathroom combo layout is a space-saver!
 It also helps you streamline your daily routines and makes it convenient to do chores, such as immediately washing your workout clothes and sorting laundry.

 This combo layout can have drawbacks if you consider combining a bathroom and laundry.
-One is noise; using a washer and dryer simultaneously could disrupt your peaceful bathroom routine.
-Two is ventilation.
-Using the washer and dryer could lead to excess moisture buildup and mould if your bathroom doesn’t have enough windows.
-And last is dirty laundry odours could linger in your bathroom, which might not be what you want to smell after a long day.
+Using a washer and dryer simultaneously can get noisy, disrupting your peaceful bathroom routine because of the noise.
+Moreover, if your bathroom doesn’t have enough windows, it could also lead to excessive dampness and mould buildup, leaving dirty laundry odours lingering in your bathroom.

 Frequently asked questions